 Fortunately, it’s possible to recover retroactive entitlements to unused grant amounts.
 As Justin’s parents now have a better financial position, the best thing to do is adopt a strategy that will allow them to recover the maximum grant amounts to which they are entitled.

 Concretely, Justin's parents could contribute an additional $4,760 annually for 4 years (during the years of his 14th, 15th, 16th, and 17th birthdays)1.
-In doing so, Justin would have additional savings of $19,040, and receive $5,712 more in grants from the provincial and federal governments.
-A most beneficial investment!
+In doing so, they would have additional savings of $19,040, and Justin would receive $5,712 more in grants from the provincial and federal governments.
+A smart way to make the most of their investment!

 The short-term financial effort is a reality.
-But given the fact that Justin’s parents will quickly recover their investment2, they will have the means to finance their son’s education or use the money as they please... all while having received amounts for Justin’s studies that are more than interesting.
+But given the fact that Justin’s parents will quickly recover their investment2, they will have the means to finance their son’s education or use the money as they please... all while having received grant amounts for Justin’s studies that are more than interesting.

-2. The time at which the subscriber recovers his capital varies according to the plan chosen.
+2. The time at which the subscriber recovers their capital varies according to the plan chosen.
 For a group plan, the refund occurs when the beneficiary reaches 17 years of age (maturity date).
 Under the INDIVIDUAL plan, the refund is made when the beneficiary satisfies the plan’s eligibility criteria.